Organize your stay Uzbekistan

 Spoken languages Spoken languages Uzbekistan

-Uzbek belongs to the Turkic language family, just like Kyrgyz, Kazakh or Turkmen.
-As for the dialects of Central Asia, no sooner has the traveler landed in Tashkent and learned a few words of Uzbek than he has to learn new ones in Tajik (Tajik does not belong to the Turkic-speaking sphere, but to the Iranian-speaking one) to make himself understood in Bukhara and Samarkand, before moving on to Karakalpak, which is relatively close to Kazakh, if he pushes his discovery to Karakalpakia.
+Uzbek belongs to the Turkic language family, as do Kyrgyz, Kazakh and Turkmen.
+If the traveler landing in Tashkent has learned a few words, he'll have to learn new ones in Tajik (Tajik does not belong to the Turkic-speaking sphere, but to the Iranian-speaking one) to make himself understood in Bukhara and Samarkand, before moving on to Karakalpak, relatively close to Kazakh, if he pushes the discovery as far as Karakalpakia.

 Communication Communication Uzbekistan